-Elena Einarsson Biography
+Elena Tardo Biography

 "The beauty of the world is an inspiration for artists.
 When rays of light touch the surface of an object, a whole symphony of colours, lines, and new forms arise.
 It is this that is most interesting in painting.
 Depending on how the light falls, the entire picture of the world changes, and you can write thousands of versions of the same motif, each creating completely dissimilar, unique works.
 Stylization and design are very important in art.
 By choosing the main element and focusing on what is most interesting to the artist, a work is created that may not resemble reality but possesses its own interpretation and uniqueness of vision.
 Flowers have a vast diversity of shapes and shades, allowing for the creation of interesting compositions and the enjoyment of the interplay of lines and colour spots in any composition, even the simplest.
 The same principle applies to models.
 The Impressionistic approach to painting allows for the rendering of motifs (of models) in a way that is vibrant, bright, and full of temperament.
 Escaping banality is the main task of an artist: to see beauty and unique individuality in the most ordinary subjects, whether it be a flower, a model, or a landscape."